CazB67/Weather-Dashboard/README.md

 * When a city in the search history is clicked the user is presented with current and future conditions for that city

 ## Installation
 To install this project the Open Weather API was used to gather the up to date and relevant weather information and icons.
 The date was set using moment.js.
+Javascript and JQuery were used to create HTML and add info.
+Ajax calls were used to retrieve info from the Weather API.

 ## Usage